OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

             })
 ```

-Note how they turn the `scheme` to "https" and how they set the option `UIApplicationOpenURLOptionUniversalLinksOnly: true` that [opens the URL only if the URL is a valid universal link and there is an installed app capable of opening that URL](https://developer.apple.com/documentation/uikit/uiapplicationopenurloptionuniversallinksonly?language=objc).
+Note how the app adapts the `scheme` to "https" before opening it and how it uses the option `UIApplicationOpenURLOptionUniversalLinksOnly: true` that [opens the URL only if the URL is a valid universal link and there is an installed app capable of opening that URL](https://developer.apple.com/documentation/uikit/uiapplicationopenurloptionuniversallinksonly?language=objc).

-If you don't have the source code search in the symbols (for Swift) and in the strings (for Objective-C) of the app binary.
-For example, we will search for Objective-C methods that contain openURL:
+If you don't have the original source code, search in the symbols and in the strings of the app binary.
+For example, we will search for Objective-C methods that contain "openURL":

 ```bash
 $ rabin2 -zq Telegram\ X.app/Telegram\ X | grep openURL